mk20661/CASA0014_Coursework/README.md

 </div>

 Welcome to the **SoundDancing** project!
 This idea is inspired by my own rhythm lights and my strong interest in the fusion of sound and light and shadow.
 In my previous projects, I designed a smart devices based on environmental data, the learning assistants that monitor the learning environment and sound playback systems.
 This made me realize that sound can not only be heard, but can also be "seen" in a more intuitive way.
-So,
+So, I would like to develop the soundDancing to achieve the sound visualization.

 ---